cs1302uga/cs1302-tutorials/recursion.md

 We can demonstrate that `88, 42, 37` is a `LIST` using the inductively defined recursive data definition by following the definition one step at a time until we reach the base case.

-1. `88, 42, 37` does not correspond to the base case.
-So, we must verify that it matches the recursive case.
+1. If we look at `88, 42, 37`, we see that it does not correspond to the base case.
+   Therefore, we must verify that it matches the recursive case.
    We see that it starts with a number and a comma.
    However, in order to show that this is a `LIST`, we need to know if `42, 37` is a `LIST`.
    Don't jump ahead!
 We are limited to the rules given in our recursive definition.

-1. `42, 37` does not correspond to the base case.
+1. If we look at`42, 37`, we see that is also does not correspond to the base case.
    It is a number, `42`, followed by a comma followed by `37`.
    In order to verify `42, 37` is a `LIST`, we need to verify that `37` is a `LIST`.

+1. If we look at `37`, we see that is corresponds to our base!
-1. `37` corresponds to our base case and, therefore, fits the recursive definition of a `LIST`.
+   Therefore, fits the recursive definition of a `LIST`.

-1. Since `37` is a `LIST`, `42, 37` is a `LIST` and so is `88, 42, 37`
+1. Since `37` is a `LIST`, we can also say that `42, 37` is a `LIST`.
+   Finally, since `42, 37` is a `LIST`, we can confidently say that `88, 42, 37` is also a list.

+As you can see, in order to answer the original problem of whether or not `88, 42, 37` is a list, we used the recursive definition to break it up into smaller sub-problems that get easier to answer.
+We do not know the overall answer to the original problem until we have answered all of the sub-problems.
+We'll explore the idea of problems and sub-problems again in a later section.

 We might also represent this with a **recursion tree** as follows:

    ```
-            [88, 42, 37]
+             88, 42, 37
               /   |    \
-             88   ,  [42, 37]
+             88   ,   42, 37
                       /  |  \
-                     42  ,  [37]
+                     42  ,   37
                               |
                              37
    ```